HL7/davinci-alerts/source/pages/index.md

 -   Encounter/Visit Notification for ambulatory services
 -   Discharges/Visit ends

-#### Potential Future scenarios to be defined in cooperation with the appropriate HL7 International Working Groups:
+#### Potential Future Scenarios

+These scenarios may be defined in cooperation with the appropriate HL7 International Working Group for inclusion in a future version of this guide:
 {:.no_toc}

 -   Lab Results